ayamouna/SecureMed-LLM-A-Privacy-Preserving1-Framework-for-Safeguarding-Clinical2-Language-Models/README.md

 - Model training and adversarial fine-tuning scripts
 - Privacy-preserving and anonymization modules
 - IDS-LLM validation components
 - Evaluation and result analysis scripts
+- ECIES Encryption Module

+This module provides end-to-end encryption for clinical reports in SecureMed-LLM using ECIES (X25519 + AES-GCM).
+It allows:

+Encrypting a report with the doctor’s public key.

+Decrypting the report with the doctor’s private key.

+Secure delivery of regenerated reports while maintaining patient privacy.

+Dependencies: cryptography Python package

 ---